Daacous/DevOps-Projects/ProjectMEANStack.md

 **Step** 1 - *Connect to AWS server using Ubuntu 20.04.5 LTS*

         - Connected to AWS server using Ubuntu
-        - Changed Hostname to ProjectMEANstackserver to identify project name.
+        - Changed Hostname to ProjectMEANstackserver to identify project name with "sudo  /etc/hostname"

 ![Ubuntu connection](Images/new1...png)